BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 ## All Foursquare location on one Google Map
 {% img shadowImg /images/projects/foresquareSuperMap.png %}
 In October 2013 someone posted on [Hackernews](https://news.ycombinator.com/item?id=6513074) a link to a ~1Gb [Fouresquare](https://foursquare.com/) dataset.
-Since I enjoy a lot working with geo data, I though why not posting all foursquare locations on a google map, using the google maps cluster library.
+Since I enjoy a lot working with geo-data, I though why not posting all foursquare locations on a google map, using the google maps cluster library.

 At the end I added 336792 unique points on a google map.
 It takes about 1 minute to read the data from the database (~500Mb) using websockets but about 10 minutes to visualise them.
 As soon as the cluster library reaches around 1000 objects it becomes clearly slower.